massar/hashedrpz/README.md

 # HashedRPZ by Jeroen Massar

-This repository provides Golang code for the HashedRPZ implementation.
+This repository provides Golang and [C](c/) code for the HashedRPZ implementation.

 HashedRPZ provides a method of being able to distribute RPZ and normal domain block lists, without exposing the real contents to the world.
 This can be used for instance to block